stfuprady/House-Price-Prediction/README.md

 python house_price_prediction.py
 ```
 ## Project Workflow

-#### Data Preprocessing:
+### Data Preprocessing
--Missing values were handled using imputation (filling with the median).
+- Missing values were handled using imputation (filling with the median).
--Only numerical features were used after dropping categorical ones.
+- Only numerical features were used after dropping categorical ones.
--Feature scaling was applied to standardize the data.
+- Feature scaling was applied to standardize the data.

-Model:
+### Model
-Linear Regression was used for training the model.
+- Linear Regression was used for training the model.
-Model performance was evaluated using Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² Score.
+- Model performance was evaluated using:
-Results:
+  - Mean Squared Error (MSE)
+  - Mean Absolute Error (MAE)
+  - R² Score

+### Results
-The model achieved an R² score of 0.81, meaning 81% of the variance in house prices is explained by the model.
+- The model achieved an **R² score of 0.81**, meaning 81% of the variance in house prices is explained by the model.

-Future Improvements
+## Future Improvements
-Advanced Models: Experimenting with more complex models like Random Forest or Gradient Boosting could improve the model's accuracy.
+- **Advanced Models**: Experimenting with more complex models like Random Forest or Gradient Boosting could improve the model's accuracy.
-Feature Engineering: Additional feature engineering techniques could be applied to increase prediction power.
+- **Feature Engineering**: Additional feature engineering techniques could be applied to increase prediction power.